Information For Audiologists and Hearing Health Professionals

 Articles and Links on Hearing loops

-If you want all of your patients to love you, Linda Remensnyder, AuD in Libertyville, IL has said you just have to do one thing: start installing hearing loops in your community.
+If you want all of your patients to love you, Linda Remensnyder, AuD in Libertyville, IL has said you just have to do one thing: start fostering hearing loops in your community.
 Dr. Remensnyder has put more than 50 loops in churches and other venues.
-She wrote a useful article in the December 2011 ADA Audiology Practices about hearing loops.
+She wrote an informative article in the December 2011 ADA Audiology Practices about hearing loops.

 • Invigorate your Practice with Hearing Loops: a How-To Guide for the Practioner.